 Becoming a homeowner is one of those life-defining moments.
-After dealing with a lifetime of savings, bank loans, not to mention, homeowner insurance, you can sit back and enjoy the space you can finally call home.
+After dealing with a lifetime of savings, bank loans, and, homeowners insurance, you can sit back and enjoy the space you can finally call home.
 And since you’ve worked so hard for it, securing your home is of the most important investments you’ll make.

-Home burglaries happen every 18 seconds around the US (according to Safewise).
+Home burglaries happen every 30 seconds around the US.
 Lemonade policyholders are a part of that stat – with more than 3,000 home theft claims filed.
 That’s why home safety should be part of its upkeep — just as you would repair your shed or mow the lawn.

 Getting a home security system that’s visible from outside of your home is one of the most effective ways to scare off burglars.
 Why?
 It turns out, 3 out of 5 burglars say that when they saw a security system, they decided to change their mind and target a different home, according to research conducted by University of Carolina.